-- If your vehicle is equipped with side airbags, do not attach cupholders or any other objects on or around the door.
+- If your vehicle is equipped with side airbags, do not use accessory seat covers or place objects between you and the side airbags; the performance could be adversely affected and/or objects could be pushed into you, causing serious injury. - If your vehicle is equipped with Supplemental Seat-Mounted Side Airbags (SAB), do not attach cupholders or any other objects on or around the door.
 The inflating side airbag could drive the objects into occupants, causing serious injury. - Do not cover or place items on the airbag covers.
 These items may cause serious injury during inflation. - Do not store or place items under the front seats.
 You may damage the airbag wiring harnesses.

 The Advanced Front Airbags have a multistage inflator design.
-This allows the airbag to have different rates of inflation that are based on severity and type of collision.
+This allows the airbag to have different rates of inflation that are based on the severity and type of collision.
 Along with the seat belts, Advanced Front Airbags work with the instrument panel knee bolsters to provide improved protection for the driver and front passenger.
 Side airbags also work with seat belts to improve occupant protection.

 Here are some simple steps you can take to minimize the risk of harm from a deploying airbag: